Blitzkind/Dingler/DLLs/README.md

 # DLLs Folder
-This folder is used to hold the Assembly-CSharp-firstpass.dll, NCalc.dll, and the ICSharpCode.SharpZipLib.dll.
+This folder is used to hold the following DLLs
+- Assembly-CSharp-firstpass.dll
+- NCalc.dll
+- ICSharpCode.SharpZipLib.dll

 All of these DLLs are downloaded with the Hex Client.
 You are responsible for supplying these DLLs and the project will not run without them.